I’m always a little shocked my band-mates wanna hang with me; they are so rad and yet make me feel as if I belong to something—which is amazing.

-Still on the the love endorphins of performing, I marched over to say ”hi’, forgetting I was wearing little more than panties and garters (which, in truth, he’s seen me in less for at a Decade or more of Drag Marches).
+Still jacked on love endorphins from performing, I marched over to say ”hi’, forgetting I was wearing little more than panties and garters (which, in truth, he’s seen me in less as he’s helped with a decade or more of Drag Marches).

 Anywho, I bopped over in my go-go-boots and fishnets, the tension grew thicker and thicker with every step.
 (Det.
-H recognized me, and his body visibly stiffened.)
-At about the same time I had the overwhelming urge to turn tail and run: but I had launched and been spotted, I was well past the point of no return.
+H recognized me, and his body visibly stiffened.) … At about this same time I had the overwhelming urge to turn tail and run—but I had launched and been spotted—I was well past the point of no return.

-I approached laughing, shaking my head and stuck out my hand, once again adopting the elegant fool as diplomat. (pretending not to notice the molasses of malaise miring us all.)
+I approached laughing, shaking my head while sticking out my hand, once again adopting the elegant fool as diplomat. (pretending not to notice the molasses of malaise miring us all.)